 San Bruno Mountain is a unique island of biodiversity in the heart of the Bay Area.
 This ecological treasure is home to several endangered species, dozens of rare plants, year round springs and creeks, ancient native oak groves, and 5,000-year-old Native American village sites.
-San Bruno Mountain is also the last viable remnant of the Franciscan ecosystem that once covered San Francisco and is listed by renowned Harvard biologist E. O. Wilson as one of the world's 18 biodiversity hotspots in need of immediate preservation.
+San Bruno Mountain is also the last viable remnant of the Franciscan bioregion that once covered San Francisco and is listed by renowned Harvard biologist E. O. Wilson as one of the world's 18 biodiversity hotspots in need of immediate preservation.

 The goal of our stewardship program is to restore and conserve additional acres of the mountain each year to ensure the survival of the endangered species and retain the whole mountain as a thriving ecosystem.
 We do this by eradicating invasive nonnative plants and replanting native seedlings grown in our Mission Blue Nursery.